yleeyilin/tp/docs/DeveloperGuide.md

    ```

    2. Test case: `/search ; phone : 12345678`
       Expected: Woof!
-1 contact(s) found! 🐶 (Details of contact book is omited.
+1 contact(s) found! 🐶 (Details of contact book is omitted.
 It should show the contacts with phone number having `12345678` as substring.)

-### Sort contact list
+### Sorting contact list

-1. Sort contacts using field name.
+1. Sorting contacts by name

-   1. Prerequistes: The contact list must have some contacts for testing purposes.
+   1. Prerequisites: The contact list must have some contacts for testing purposes.
 You may run following commands to help in testing:
       ```
       /add-person ; name : Poochie ; phone : 12345678 ; address : Pooch Street 32 ; email : impoochie@gmail.com
       /add-person ; name : John Doe ; phone : 88888888 ; address : Pooch Street 32 ; email : imjohndoe@gmail.com
       /add-person ; name : John ; phone : 23452345 ; address : Pooch Street 32 ; email : imjohn@gmail.com
       ```
    2. Test case: `/sort ; field : name`
       Expected: Woof!
-Sorted PoochPlanner by name successfully! 🐶 (Details of contact book is omited.
+Sorted PoochPlanner by name successfully! 🐶 (Details of contact book is omitted.
 It should show the contacts with name in ascending order.)

-1. Sort contacts using field phone.
+2. Sorting contacts by phone number

-   1. Prerequistes: The contact list must have some contacts for testing purposes.
+   1. Prerequisites: The contact list must have some contacts for testing purposes.
 You may run following commands to help in testing:
      ```
      /add-person ; name : Poochie ; phone : 12345678 ; address : Pooch Street 32 ; email : impoochie@gmail.com
      /add-person ; name : John Doe ; phone : 88888888 ; address : Pooch Street 32 ; email : imjohndoe@gmail.com
      /add-person ; name : John ; phone : 23452345 ; address : Pooch Street 32 ; email : imjohn@gmail.com
      ```
    2. Test case: `/sort ; field : phone`
      Expected: Woof!
-Sorted PoochPlanner by phone number successfully! 🐶 (Details of contact book is omited.
+Sorted PoochPlanner by phone number successfully! 🐶 (Details of contact book is omitted.
 It should show the contacts with phone number in ascending order.)

-### Undo a command
+### Undoing a command

-1. Undo a command that modified the contact book
+1. Undoing a command that modifies the contact book

    1. Prerequisites: The previous command must modify the contact book.
 You can run the following command to modify the contact book:
       ```